Amit Shah

 Shah was the BJP's in-charge for India's largest and politically most crucial state, Uttar Pradesh, during the 2014 Lok Sabha elections.
-The BJP and its NDA won 73 out of 80 seats.
+The BJP-led NDA won 73 out of 80 seats.
 As a result, Shah rose to national prominence and was appointed as the party's national president in July 2014.
 He has played an organising and membership-promotional role in the elections of many states since 2014.
-In his initial two years, the BJP achieved success in Legislative Assembly elections in Maharashtra, Haryana, Jammu and Kashmir, Jharkhand and Assam but lost ground in Delhi and the large eastern state of Bihar in 2015.
+In his initial two years, the BJP achieved success in legislative assembly elections in Maharashtra, Haryana, Jammu and Kashmir, Jharkhand and Assam but lost ground in Delhi and the large eastern state of Bihar in 2015.

 In 2017, he was partly credited with the party victories in Uttar Pradesh, Uttarakhand, Gujarat and Manipur, but the Akali-BJP alliance lost power in the larger Punjab election.
 In 2018, the party lost power in the states of Chhattisgarh, Rajasthan and Madhya Pradesh.
 A year later, the BJP won 303 seats to get a majority in the 2019 Indian general election under Shah's leadership.

 Early life

-Amit Anil Chandra Shah was born in Mumbai on 22 October 1964.
-He came from a Gujarati Hindu family of the Baniya caste.
-His great grandfather was the Nagarseth (Capital city chief) of the small state of Mansa.
-His father, Anil Chandra Shah, a businessman from Mansa, owned a successful PVC pipe business.
+Amit Anilchandra Shah was born in Mumbai on 22 October 1964.
+He was born into a Gujarati Hindu Bania family.
+His great grandfather was the Nagarseth (town headsman) of the small state of Mansa.
+His father, Anilchandra Shah, a businessman from Mansa, owned a successful PVC pipe business.

 He went to school in Mehsana and moved to Ahmedabad to study biochemistry at CU Shah Science College.
-He graduated with a BSc degree in biochemistry and then worked for his father's business.
+He graduated with a Bachelor's of Science (B.Sc.) in Biochemistry and then worked for his father's business.
 He also worked as a stockbroker and in co-operative banks in Ahmedabad.

 Shah was involved with the Rashtriya Swayamsevak Sangh (RSS) since childhood; he participated in the neighbourhood shakhas (branches) as a boy.
 He formally became an RSS swayamsevak (volunteer) during his college days in Ahmedabad.
 He first met Narendra Modi in 1982 through the Ahmedabad RSS circles.
 At that time, Modi was an RSS pracharak (propagator), working as in-charge of youth activities in the city.